marcobarilari/layerfMRI-toolbox/README.md

     .
     ├── code
     │   ├── lib # where layerfMRI-toolbox lives
-    │   ├── src # where your code and the the batch file to run layerfMRI-toolbox live ├── inputs
+    │   ├── src # where your code and the batch file to run layerfMRI-toolbox live ├── inputs
     │   └── raw # your awesome raw dataset + other input to not touch, ideally bidslike format └── outputs